Motorway Services Online

 Building a service area closer to Sellindge was considered but ruled out as the Landscape Advisory Committee would object.

 Later in 1992 the responsibility for planning new service areas was moved from the government to the private sector.
-At Westenhanger, the Department of Transport said they had undertake "preliminary work", and would let the private sector decide what they would do next.
+At Westenhanger, the Department of Transport said they had undertaken "preliminary work", and would let the private sector decide what they would do next.

 In 1993 Three Kings Developments Ltd had a plan to build Westenhanger services approved.
 The Highways Agency later confirmed that they had signed a Traffic Signs Agreement, which meant they approved of the service area and were expecting work to start soon.
-The site then fell into the hands of Stanford MSA Ltd, who leased it to Thornfield, and then when they lost interest, to Henry Boot Developments Ltd. Others named in planning documents are B D A Partnership Ltd, Christiani & Nielsen Ltd and Hamilton Associates Architects Ltd. When Maidstone opened in 1997, some of the new motorway signs said that there would be another service area further along operated by "Stanford".
+The site then fell into the hands of Stanford MSA Ltd, who leased it to Thornfield, and then when they lost interest, to Henry Boot Developments Ltd. Others named in planning documents are B D A Partnership Ltd, Christiani & Nielsen Ltd and Hamilton Associates Architects Ltd. When Maidstone services opened in 1997, some of the new motorway signs said that there would be another service area further along, operated by "Stanford".

 Henry Boot's detailed plan, dated 2005, was the one which was eventually built, with an opening scheduled for November 2007.
 A condition of planning permission was that free use of a tourist information centre had to be provided.